 Once the faculty member's instructional schedule has been determined, the faculty member will schedule the times and locations of office hours and Other Professional Activity (OPA) hours.
-These hours will be scheduled within the normal operating hours of the College, unless approved by the faculty member's immediate supervisor, and student contact hours must be scheduled at times reasonably convenient for students.
+These hours will be scheduled and approved by the faculty member's immediate supervisor, and student contact hours must be scheduled at times reasonably convenient for students.
 Those hours in excess of the 35 clock-hour week required as a result of overload assignments should be integrated with the scheduling of the normal work week.